-Blisters are your body’s natural way of protecting your skin layers against infection so leaving them alone may be good for your burn.
+Blisters are your body’s natural way of protecting your skin layers against infection so leaving them alone is the best treatment for your burn.
 If your blister does break, make sure that you wash the site with water, then clean and apply an antibiotic cream to prevent it from getting infected.

 Article reviewed by Dr Samuel Low, clinical director at Parkway Hospitals

 Burn Injuries: Types and Symptoms.
 Retrieved on 4/3/2020 from https://www.healthxchange.sg/medicine-first-aid/first-aid/burn-injuries-types-symptoms

 Cafasso, J. (2019).
 Home Remedies for Burns.
 Retrieved on 21/12/2019 from https://www.healthline.com/health/home-remedies-for-burns#see-a-doctor